Halidou Malam

-Halidou Malam (born 8 July 1976 in Cameroon) is a Cameroonian retired professional footballer who is last known to have been a member of South Africa's Kaizer Chiefs in the 1999/2000 season.
+Halidou Malam Ibrahim (born 8 July 1976) is a former Cameroonian professional footballer who is last known to have been a member of South Africa's Kaizer Chiefs in the 1999–00 season.

-South Africa
+Club career

 Replacing Pollen Ndlanya at Kaizer Chiefs in the 1999-00 season, Malam was said to have looked somnolent on the field, failing to score in any of his six five starts and one substitute appearance there, despite starting his first outing confronting Tembisa Classic.